JaynieA/mongo_angular_practice/readme.md

 #Objective:

-Review today's material covered in class (mongoose, angular http requests) by setting up a simple full stack application using mongoose and angular.
+The goal of this repository is to review and practice applying the concepts introduced in class today (mongoose and angular http requests) by setting up a very simple full stack application using mongoose and angular.
+The app will allow the user to search the database via a get route, as well as add information to the database using a post route.

 #Technologies